NAILSEA FOLK CLUB

 Where people have bought tickets and cannot come because of these reasons we will refund them.

-We will encourage people to have a lateral flow test within 24 hours before coming but not insist on this nor require evidence of any test results.
+We expect people to have a lateral flow test within 24 hours before coming but not insist on this nor require evidence of any test results.

-Although not mandatory (in the spirit of consideration to others) we ask people to wear masks when moving around venues in areas where our event is taking place.
-We are happy for people to remove masks once seated or if they are performing.
+We expect people to wear masks when moving around venues in areas where our event is taking place and when seated unless they are drinking.
+We are happy for people to remove they are performing.

 CONTROL OF NUMBERS ATTENDING